flyingfisch/flyingfisch.github.io-src/_posts/2021-05-21-one-week-of-hungarian.md

 Another interesting similarity is that just as in English we don't put "a" before a word starting with a vowel, instead adding a consonant to make it "an", in Hungarian the definite article _a_ gets changed to _az_ when it comes before a word starting with a vowel.

-I'm not 100% sure on this, but from what I can tell "objects" of _van_ are not in the accusative case in Hungarian, just as "objects" of "is" are not in the objective case in English.
+I'm not 100% sure on this, but from what I can tell ~~"objects"~~ predicates of _van_ are not in the accusative case in Hungarian, just as ~~"objects"~~ predicates of "is" are not in the objective case in English.
 Whether Hungarian has predicate nominatives or if this is for some other grammatical reason is a point of future research for me.

+**UPDATE:** [jzuzsi confirmed](https://forum.duolingo.com/comment/49548192#49550341) that these are predicates and not objects in both English and Hungarian, and are in the nominative case.

 There are also certain vocabulary similarities especially with modern words, like _telefon_ meaning "telephone", but these are less interesting to me since I'm pretty sure they're loan words from the rest of Europe and really just show the influence English has on the world's languages.